 ShareGate Desktop is unable to add an unresolved user to a Person or Group column when migrating to a SharePoint on-premises destination.
 This includes Created by and Modified by fields.

-Insane mode has a few limitations that can cause a whole list or library to automatically get migrated with Normal mode in Office 365.
+Insane mode has a few limitations that can cause a whole list or library to automatically get migrated with Normal mode in Microsoft 365.
 When the list migration gets reverted to Normal mode, the app loses the ability to preserve unresolved users.

 You can create a user mapping if you wish to change the unresolved users and groups to other accounts or groups when this occurs.